niente010/MDEF_website/docs/project/ooorganismooo.md

 At this moment, looking back, i see the people, the spaces, the experiences that were created during this journey, and i see the thread that unites them.

 _deep shit_

 !!! note ""

+## **update_12-05-24**
+In the end, ooorganismoo, will not be what it was intended to be.
+It will, however, be something else.
+Something that was not programmed and defined by a manifesto or a plan.

+ooorganismooo today represents my attempt to ==investigate the materiality of artefacts, somewhere between oblivious and naive discovery and technical understanding and proficiency==.
+A combination of approaches that, although unstable, i believe is very powerful.

+What i would like ooorganismooo to be for the end of the master's degree is a collection of these discoveries that are seemingly unrelated but are in fact linked by the approach that led to their rebirth.
+They all represent the will to explore the inside of things in order to appreciate it, to learn from it, and possibly to alter it. ==This methodology has sometimes led to the exploration of themes such as the relationship between ecology and technology, in others to the sphere of sound, or to other themes such as the rethinking of error, of unpredictability==.

+The approach is alchemical, tangible, practical, curious, flexible.
+And ==it was from this approach that the network I was struggling so hard to create was born==.
+Out of the blue I found myself within a spectrum of events, people, spaces that influenced my vision and without even realising it, the project itself.
+I found myself modifying computers, toys, video cameras, jamming together, meeting people and communities interested in hacking processes and the potential of sound.

+For this reason, i believe that today ==ooorganismooo represents its vision through this research on the re-appropriation of the potential of artefacts, analysing and exploring them through an organic and ecological vision==.
+The outcome is a collection of hybrid results that aspire to both a speculative and functional interpretation.
+The heart of the project lies in the ==process of discovery and reworking, redesigning the functions and architectures of these items==, which are treated more as organisms with which to share care and attention than as defined passive tools, whose functions are beyond our reach.

+!!! note ""